Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias in AI-Based Recruitment

 \subsection{Selection and Evaluation}

-The final stage of the recruitment process involves selecting one or more job candidates, followed by negotiating an offer, which is then used to evaluate the organization's overall recruitment process.
+The final stage of the recruitment process involves selecting one or more job candidates, followed by negotiating an offer, which is then used to evaluate the organization's overall recruitment process \cite{landy2016work, krishnakumar2019assessing}.
 AI has been incorporated in several ways to assist not only in selection but also in the negotiation of job offers.
 For example, AI is used during job offer negotiations to provide salary and training recommendations, thereby aiding in the onboarding process of newly hired employees \cite{bogen2018help}.
-This is exemplified by software like Oracle Recruiting Cloud, which not only forecasts the probability of a job candidate accepting an offer but also allows employers to experiment with various salary structures, benefits packages, and other incentives to enhance the likelihood of acceptance \cite{bogen2018help}.
+This is exemplified by software like Oracle Recruiting Cloud \cite{oracleHCM} which not only forecasts the probability of a job candidate accepting an offer but also allows employers to experiment with various salary structures, benefits packages, and other incentives to enhance the likelihood of acceptance \cite{bogen2018help}.
 Additionally, Pactum AI \cite{pactum} automates various negotiation processes, such as salary negotiations and contract discussions, leveraging a multitude of factors, including job market outlook.
+Related studies relying upon LLMs~\cite{thida2023automated,geiger2025asking} and neural networks~\cite{ji2025enhancing} have been published for forecasting job market demand and salary.
+Similarly, Sharma et al.~\cite{sharma2024method} proposed methods to forecast employee performance, work hours, and adjust salaries accordingly.

 Although such AI seeks to create a fairer negotiation process by eliminating human biases, other forms of bias can still occur.
 For instance, a 2019 UpTurn report highlighted that Oracle and other AI-driven negotiation tools might reinforce asymmetric information between the job candidate and employer, potentially leading to an unfair process for the candidate \cite{bogen2018help}.
-Additionally, these tools may conflict with legislation prohibiting the use of salary history in hiring decisions and the Equal Pay Act of 1963, which mandates equal pay for individuals in the same position \cite{bogen2018help,us_eeoc}.
+Additionally, these tools may conflict with legislation prohibiting the use of salary history in hiring decisions \cite{bogen2018help}.